telerik/blazor-docs/components/grid/templates/column.md

 By default, the grid renders the value of the field in the column, as it is provided from the data source.
 You can change this behavior by using the `Template` of the column and add your own content and/or logic to make a string out of the object.

+The column template (the `<Template>` tag under the column definition) is what the grid uses to show the "view" representation of the cell.
+This also includes a column that is marked as `Editable="false"` and is in edit mode.

 The example below shows how to:

 * set the `Template` (make sure to use the capital `T`, at the time of writing the Visual Studio autocomplete tends to use the lowercase `t` which breaks the template logic and does not allow you to access the context)